 To enter the Local Area Network configuration, select the Ethernet menu item in the Configuration section.
-The Ethernet item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: ETH0 for the first Ethernet interface, ETH1 for the second Ethernet interface and ETH2 for the third Ethernet interface.
+The Ethernet item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: ETH0 for the first Ethernet interface and ETH1 for the second Ethernet interface.